-Pisa, a town on the coast in the west of Tuscany, is of course best known for its famous 'leaning tower of Pisa' - but there are several other monuments of interest to visitors, several of them dating from the medieval epoch.
+Pisa, a town on the coast in the west of Tuscany, is of course best known for its famous 'leaning tower of Pisa' - but there is much more to Pisa than just a leaning tower!

-The Middle Ages was a fortunate era for Pisa in all senses - economic, political and artistic - as can still be seen by the historical center of Pisa with its religious and civil buildings, open squares and narrow streets running along the Arno river.
+The medieval period can be seen not just in the famous monuments but also in the historical center of Pisa with its religious and civil buildings, open squares and the narrow streets running along the Arno river.
 We strongly suggest you find time to explore this historical centre!
 However, you are likely to start your visit with the 'famous' monuments that are grouped together with the 'leaning tower' slightly outside the historic town center.

-These three buildings together make up one of the most beautiful and famous ensembles of 12th-13th century workmanship to be found in the world.
+These three buildings together make up one of the most beautiful and famous ensembles of 12th-13th century workmanship to be found anywhere in the world.
 This area as a whole is called the Campo dei Miracoli, or Field of Miracles.

-Construction of the baptistry was started in 1153 by Diotisalvi, architect of the church of the Holy Sepulchre.
-The monument was rebuilt in 1278, as mentioned on an inscription between two pillars inside the Baptistry, which explains why the upper part is in the later gothic style (compared with the earlier romanesque style of the lower part).
+Construction of the baptistry was started in 1153 by Diotisalvi, the architect of the church of the Holy Sepulchre.
+The monument was only completed in 1278, as mentioned on an inscription between two pillars inside the Baptistry, which explains why the upper part is in the later gothic style (compared with the earlier romanesque style of the lower part).

 The arches surrounding the Baptistry are decorated with heads and sculptures attributed to Nicola and Giovanni Pisano (1248-1315).
-At the center of the monument is the baptismal font and, near the altar, stands the pulpit by Nicola Pisano (son of the Giovanni Pisano who carved the pulpit in the cathedral) which is decorated with carvings depicting various biblical stories.
+At the center of the monument is the baptismal font* and, near the altar, stands the pulpit by Nicola Pisano (son of the Giovanni Pisano who carved the pulpit in the cathedral) which is decorated with carvings depicting various biblical stories.

 The famous Leaning Tower of Pisa dates back to 1173, although subsidence started as early as 1185 in the basement and work on building the tower stopped for almost a century.

-The continuation was entrusted to Giovanni di Simone (died 1298), who at that time worked at St. Francis.
+The continuation of the work was entrusted to Giovanni di Simone (died 1298), who at that time worked at Saint Francis.
 This artist managed with extraordinary ability and skill to limit the consequences of the tower's leaning and so the work continued until 1284, date of the naval defeat at Meloria.

 The last ring of the bell tower, the seventh, used as a belfry, was conceived and created by Tommaso Pisano in the mid-14th century.

-Finallly as part of your visit to the Field of Miracles you can see The Monumental Cemetery of Pisa was founded in 1277, designed by Giovanni di Simone and completed in 1464, and the impressive botanical gardens.
+Finallly as part of your visit to the Field of Miracles you can see The Monumental Cemetery of Pisa, founded in 1277, designed by Giovanni di Simone and completed in 1464, and the impressive botanical gardens.

 As well as the famous monuments Pisa also boasts numerous cultural institutions that hold works of exceptional artistic value: